mwtaylor/Cookbook/content/recipes/cherry-clafoutis/index.md

         text: Allow to cool slightly before serving.
 Slice into wedges.
 Top with powdered sugar or with a crunchy finishing sugar.

 ---
 This should be cooked in a preheated cast iron skillet.
-It can be made in a 10" or 12" skillet.
-An individual portion can be made in a mini 5" skillet.
+It can be made in a 10-inch or a 12-inch skillet.
+An individual portion can be made in a mini 5-inch skillet.
 It doesn't keep well for leftovers so only make what will be eaten right away.

 References and inspiration from:
 * https://www.lodgecastiron.com/recipe/cherry-clafoutis